VideoAmp/eslint-config-videoamp/README.md

 ## Contributing

-You can make sure this module lints with itself using `npm run lint`.
+You can make sure this module lints with itself using `yarn lint`.